kherron13/330_project3/SRS.md

 until the selected duration is completed.

 #### Flashcards
 The flashcards tab initially displays a table view with saved decks of flashcards.
 This interface includes a navigation bar at the top with an Edit and an Add button.
 The Edit button enables deleting of flashcard decks.
 The Add button prompts the user to give the new deck a title.
 Once a title is entered it automatically segues into the next view, which is a table view of the cards in the deck, which is initially empty.
 This same interface can be accessed by tapping on an existing deck in the first view of this tab.

 The navigation bar of this second view includes a Quiz button, which is enabled when there are one or more flashcards present in the deck.
 When this button is pressed, a new view is pushed onto the navigation stack.
 This view initially displays the front of a random card in the deck.
 The navigation bar at the top has a Flip button that enables the user to toggle between the front and back of the displayed flashcard.
 Alternatively, this functionality can be achieved by tapping on the area of the view between the toolbar at the bottom and the navigation bar at the top.
-The toolbar on the bottom provides CODE EMERGENCY!
-COMMITTING NOW BUT WILL EDIT!!
+The toolbar on the bottom provides a Remove From Quiz button and a Next button.
+Remove From Quiz takes the currently displaying card out of the quiz so that it will not be repeated.
+The Next button advances to a new flashcard.

+In the second view, there is a toolbar below the navigation bar with three buttons: Edit, Rename Deck, and Add.
+The Edit button enables editing mode on the tableview, allowing for deletions of rows.
+Rename Deck provides an alert with a text field that lets the user enter a new name for the deck.
+The Add button displays a new view with a text field and a text view for the front and back of the new card.
+This view can also be accessed by tapping on any of the existing entries in the table view, except the text input areas are populated with existing text.
+This scene had a Cancel and Save button on the navigation bar.

 #### Notes
 The notes will allow a user to view the list of notes already saved and